Juniata College Student Conduct Philosophy

 Appeals must be grounded in one of the following conditions:

-The appeal officer will conduct an initial review to determine if the appeal request meets the limited grounds and was submitted in a timely manner.
+The appeals board will conduct an initial review to determine if the appeal request meets the limited grounds and was submitted in a timely manner.

 If it is determined that the appeal does not meet the conditions of appeal: